Young Black person with sweater, smiling with notebooks on big university campus

-When they start searching for colleges, many high school students follow the phrase “the bigger the better.”
-A large public university offers state-of-the-art facilities, hundreds of diverse student organizations, and an alumni base that expands throughout the world.
-Big schools will often dominate entire cities with their school colors, and on game days you get to join in the energy of tens of thousands of fellow students and fans.
+When you start searching for colleges, you may think “the bigger the better”—big like a large public university that offers state-of-the-art facilities, hundreds of diverse student organizations, and an alumni network that encompasses the world.
+Big schools often dominate entire cities with school colors, and on game days you feel the energy of tens of thousands of fellow fans.
 There are many appealing aspects of large colleges.
-After all, there is a reason they are so big—a lot of people want to go there!

 Admission counselors for large schools deal with tens of thousands of applicants every season.
-The sad truth is, colleges will not spend much time poring over every nuance of your application, and four years of hard work is often boiled down to a number of minutes.
-Even large schools that boast of a “holistic review process” use an evaluation process designed for efficiency.
-Because of this, they are not going to remember the vast majority of applicants simply because there are so many—so you need to do everything you possibly can to stand out.
+The sad truth is that colleges will not spend much time poring over every nuance of your application, and four years of hard work is often boiled down to minutes.
+Even large schools that boast of a “holistic review process” use a process designed for efficiency.
+Because of this, they’re not going to remember the majority of applicants—so you need to do everything you possibly can to stand out.

 If a college says something is “optional,” it isn’t.
 If something is “recommended,” consider it mandatory.
-For example, UT requires applicants to turn in two essays, but Apply Texas allows applicants to upload essays for all three prompts offered.
-When there are extra drop boxes that allow you to bolster your application even more, do not leave any empty—even if they say they are not required.
-They are opportunities for you to show off more of yourself.
-I had to go through the incredibly competitive non-automatic admission process for UT, and I am quite sure that going above and beyond by writing all three essays made me stand out as an applicant.
+For example, UT requires applicants to turn in two essays, but Apply Texas allows applicants to upload essays for all three prompts.
+When there are extra optional drop boxes to bolster your application with even more information, don’t leave any empty.
+Take any opportunity to show off more of yourself.
+I went through an incredibly competitive admission process, and I’m quite sure that going above and beyond by writing all three essays made me stand out as an applicant.

-There are many advantages to visiting schools multiple times, and this is especially true for the biggest schools.
-Large schools have so many unique facets that it is impossible to get a feel for them in one visit.
-Visit often, and focus your visits on different aspects of the school.
-Go to informational sessions, sure, but the real way to find out whether a school is a good fit for you is to actually live it.
-Go to games to immerse yourself in the student body, spend a day in the city to get a feel for the environment, and sit in on classes if you can.
-If you have friends attending the university, ask them if they can show you around, take you to classes, and take you through a day as a student.
-Every student has a different experience at a large university, so the best way to find out what it will be like is to actually act as one.
-General information sessions only go so far.
-And that being said…
+There are many advantages to visiting a school multiple times, and this is especially true for the biggest.
+Large schools have so many unique facets that it’s impossible to get a feel for them in one visit.
+Go to informational sessions.
+Go to games to immerse yourself in the student body.
+Spend a day in the city to get a feel for the environment.
+Audit a class if you can.
+If you know anyone attending the university, ask them if they can show you around and take you through a day as a student.
+Every student has a different experience at a large university, so the best way to find out what it will be like is to act as one.

 Focus on your specific college

-Additionally, often the people who review your application are from the specific schools to which you are applying, not the university as a whole.
-Making an effort to get to know the faculty of your specific college is not only much easier than trying to stand out among the whole university’s applicant pool, but it can leave an impression on the actual people who will be reading your application.
-This is also a reason why you will want to target your essays and résumé to your specific schools.
-In addition to explaining why you will be a good fit for the university as a whole, explain how you think that college specifically will help you as well.
-I applied as a Journalism and International Relations dual-major, so I made sure to put my relevant experience in student media, speech and debate, and the Model UN at the top of my résumé, and I highlighted my involvement in these activities in my application essays.
+This is also why you will want to target your essays and résumé to your specific schools, so you can explain why you will be a good fit for the university as a whole but also that college specifically.
+I applied as a Journalism and International Relations dual major, so I made sure to put my relevant experience in student media, speech and debate, and the Model UN at the top of my résumé, and I highlighted my involvement in these activities in my application essays.

-Hopefully my experiences will help you navigate the maze of large school applications so you won’t make the same mistakes that many of my friends did.
-Good luck and Hook ‘Em!
+Hopefully, my real-life experiences will help you navigate the overwhelming maze of applying to large schools.
+Avoid making the same mistakes that many of my friends did by staying on top of your applications and meeting all your deadlines.
+Good luck with your applications and the admission season!

 Like what you’re reading?